 Secondary pulmonary arterial hypertension: Treatment of the underlying disorder

-Adjunctive therapy: Supplemental O2, diuretics, and/or anticoagulants
+Adjunctive therapy: Supplemental oxygen, diuretics, and/or anticoagulants

-Treatment is rapidly evolving.
+Treatment of pulmonary arterial hypertension is rapidly evolving.

 Many patients require adjunctive therapies to treat heart failure, including diuretics, and most should receive warfarin unless there is a contraindication.

-Patients with sickle cell disease who have pulmonary hypertension are aggressively treated using hydroxyurea, iron chelation, and supplemental O2 as indicated.
+Patients with sickle cell disease who have pulmonary hypertension are aggressively treated using hydroxyurea, iron chelation, and supplemental oxygen as indicated.
 In patients with pulmonary arterial hypertension and elevated pulmonary vascular resistance confirmed by right heart catheterization, selective pulmonary vasodilator therapy (with epoprostenol or an endothelin-receptor antagonist) can be considered.
 Sildenafil increases incidence of painful crises in patients with sickle cell disease and so should be used only if patients have limited vaso-occlusive crises and are being treated with hydroxyurea or transfusion therapy.